WeihongQ/weihongq.github.io/_pages/about.md

 </div>

-Prior to joining IU, I obtained a Ph.D. in Political Science and an M.S. in Data Science from the [University of Rochester](https://www.rochester.edu/), where my M.S. study was supervised by [Prof. Jiebo Luo](https://www.cs.rochester.edu/u/jluo/).
+Prior to joining IU, I obtained a Ph.D. in Political Science and an M.S. in Data Science from the [University of Rochester](https://www.rochester.edu/).
 I also obtained my M.A. in Public Policy from the [University of Chicago](https://harris.uchicago.edu/) and B.A. in Economics from [Wuhan University](https://www.whu.edu.cn/).